Pavel Nersessian

-Pavel Nersessian (Russian: Павел Тигранович Нерсесьян, born August 26, 1964) is a Russian classical pianist.
+Pavel Nersessian (Russian: Павел Тигранович Нерсесьян, born 26 August 1964) is a Russian classical pianist.
 He is an Honored Artist of the Russian Federation and Professor of the Moscow Conservatory State Conservatory after P.I.
 Tchaikovsky and Boston University.

 Biography

-Pavel Nersessian was born in Ramenskoye, a town outside Moscow, Russia Federation on August 26, 1964.
+Pavel Nersessian was born in Ramenskoye, a town outside Moscow, Russia Federation on 26 August 1964.
 In 1971-1982 he studied at the Central Music School (Class by V. Levin).
 In 1973 he made his debut by playing the Concerto No. 5 in F minor, BWV 1056 by Johann Sebastian Bach with the orchestra in the city of Gorky.
 After graduating from high school with honors, in 1982 he entered the Moscow Conservatory (class of Sergei Dorensky).

 Teaching activity

 Upon graduating from the Moscow Conservatory in 1987 he was proposed to teach there.
-He began his teaching job as an assistant to Sergei Dorensky and as a concertmaster of the Children's Music School number 60 in Moscow.
+He began teaching as an assistant to Sergei Dorensky and worked as a piano instructor at Children’s Music School No. 60 in Moscow.

 In 2013 he became a professor of piano in Boston University.

 Into the world arena

-Being one of the most remarkable pianists of his generation in Russia, he is known for his ability to play equally convincing in the whole palette of the piano repertoire.
+Nersessian has been noted for his versatility across a wide range of piano repertoire.
 He has won prizes in every piano competition he has entered, including Beethoven Competition in Vienna in 1985, Paloma O’Shea Competition in Santander and Tokyo Competition.
 He made his American debut in 1993 at Alice Tully Hall, which the New York Times called "impressive" with "a gift for softly colored expressiveness," but lacking "a major intellectual challenge."